WiIIManidis/agentwill/docs/phases.md

 **Key behaviors:**
 - `perform_market_research` is the dominant action
 - `select_niche` is called once research results are injected into the system prompt
-- Low `market_research_cost` — Will can run many searches before moving on
+- Low `market_research_cost` â Will can run many searches before moving on
 - `move_to_next_objective` fires after niche is selected

 **What changes at $100 MRR:** Will transitions to Pre-Seed automatically

 ---

-### Phase 2 — Pre-Seed
+### Phase 2 â Pre-Seed
 **MRR Threshold:** $100+
 **Objective:** Develop an MVP

 Will has identified a niche and now builds the minimum viable product.
 MVP development cost is deducted from budget.
-Content generation becomes available — Will starts producing marketing copy for the product before it launches.
+Content generation becomes available â Will starts producing marketing copy for the product before it launches.

 **Key behaviors:**
 - `design_and_build_mvp` is the primary action
-- `generate_marketing_content` becomes active — slogans and copy are generated using the selected niche
+- `generate_marketing_content` becomes active â slogans and copy are generated using the selected niche
 - `mvp_development_cost` is deducted on successful MVP build
 - `move_to_next_objective` fires after MVP is complete